Summary: A Treatise of Human Nature (page 3)

 11.

-Now comes the essential point: The particular qualities, which form a substance, are commonly referr'd to an unknown something, in which they are suppos'd to inhere
+Here is the crux of the matter: The particular qualities, which form a substance, are commonly referr'd to an unknown something, in which they are suppos'd to inhere

-12. Thus, this colour, this degree of fusion, this solidity, are considered to be qualities of a substance: gold.
+12. Thus, this colour, this degree of fusion, this solidity, are taken to be qualities of a substance: gold.

-While in the case of modes, qualities are not considered as united in a single object but, on the contrary, dispers'd in different subjects
+In the case of modes, by contrast, qualities are not considered as united in a single object but, on the contrary, dispers'd in different subjects

 13. For example, the idea of dance.

-Hume takes a stand in the debate surrounding the status of abstract or general ideas—a debate that was central to scholasticism, opposing nominalists and realists.
+Hume weighs in on the debate surrounding the status of abstract or general ideas—a debate central to scholasticism, which set nominalists against realists.

-On this occasion, he pays tribute, this time explicitly, to Berkeley, adopting his famous theory that all general ideas are nothing but particular ones, annex'd to a certain term, which gives them a more extensive signification, and makes them recal upon occasion other individuals, which are similar to them
+On this occasion he pays explicit tribute to Berkeley, adopting his celebrated theory that all general ideas are nothing but particular ones, annex'd to a certain term, which gives them a more extensive signification, and makes them recal upon occasion other individuals, which are similar to them

 14.